Stuffed Pork Tenderloin

 - 1 teaspoon freshly ground black pepper

-- 1 cup grated Parmesan divided
+- 1 cup grated Parmesan (divided)

 Instructions

-- Lightly brush insides with herb-oil mixture.
+- Generously brush insides with herb-oil mixture.

 - To serve, remove the string and cut into 1" slices.
 This will serve 10-12.